MobilizeNet/SnowConvertDDLExportScripts/Redshift/README.md

 ## Notes

 * These queries to extract the code were based on the queries on [this repository](https://github.com/awslabs/amazon-redshift-utils/tree/master/src/AdminViews) and they were modified slightly or not at all.
 * Extracting the information from Redshift is performed asynchronously.
 This means that when an statement is sent to the database, the code will continue executing.
-For this there is a Timeout of 5 minutes to wait for a query to finish executing and it will check every 5 seconds if it's finished.
+For this there is a Timeout of 5 minutes to wait for a query to finish executing and it will check every 5 seconds if it's finished by default, but it can be modified with the MAX_ITERATIONS variable.

 ## Reporting issues and feedback